Diseases & Conditions : Orthopaedic Disorders

 The most common symptom of medial epicondylitis is pain along the palm side of the forearm, from the elbow to the wrist, on the same side as the little finger.
 The pain can be felt when bending the wrist toward the palm against resistance, or when squeezing a rubber ball.

-The symptoms of medial epicondylitis may resemble other medical problems or conditions.
-Always consult your doctor for a diagnosis.
+The symptoms of medial epicondylitis may look like other medical problems or conditions.
+Always see your doctor for a diagnosis.